 How to Make a Singing Bowl Sing

-To get a feel for how to play singing bowls it is helpful to have an understanding of just how the sound is propagating.
+To get a feel for how to play and use singing bowls for healing it is helpful to have an understanding of just how the sound is propagating.
 When you strike the singing bowl you set the metal into motion.
 That motion, generally hundreds and thousands of back and forth motions per second, moves a column of air.
 The continual sound you hear is a result of momentum, the motion of the metal remaining in motion.
 What slows down that motion and extinguishes the sound is friction.
 Friction comes from the singing bowl itself and we can’t do anything about that but it also comes from anything that touches the singing bowl.

 While the entire bowl moves from bring struck, the sound radiates from the rim.
 With some larger active Tibetan singing bowls you can see the rim dance.
 Pressing on the rim will stop the sound cold, pressing lower on the sidewall will dampen but not extinguish the sound.
 The friction within the bowl between the area you are touching and the rim reduces the energy available to move the rim.
 The part of the singing bowl furthest from the rim, the bottom, has the least effect on the motion of the rim.
 Should we wish to get the most sound out of our singing bowls we want contact with the smallest amount of surface area the farthest from the rim.